 Tested: Regular Sanitary Can Ends and EZ Open Can Ends

-The purpose of this test was to prove the effectiveness of the TapTone RTV-P Sensor in testing varied metal cans for vacuum integrity.
+Inspection Requested: The purpose of this test was to prove the effectiveness of the TapTone -RTV-P Sensor in testing metal cans for vacuum integrity.
 If vacuum integrity cannot be verified in a container on the production line, there is likely a leak in the can.
 Leaks not only damage brand image, but also provide an entry point for contamination of the product, and potential health concerns for your consumers.
-The TapTone RTV-P sensor can test both sanitary ends and pull-tab cans and is ideal for finding potential leakers in a variety of cans before they leave your processing plant.
+The TapTone -RTV-P sensor can test both sanitary ends and pull-tab cans.
+This system is ideal for finding potential leakers in a variety of cans before they leave your processing plant.

 Testing

-For this application, TapTone used a canned milk product for vacuum evaluation.
+For this application, TapTone used a canned milk product in a 3-piece can for vacuum evaluation.
 The first samples tested were the sanitary ends (no pull-tab).
 To vary vacuum deflection for testing, a small hole was drilled near the top of the can and a copper tube was affixed (soldered) into place.
-The vacuum was set to values ranging from 0 vacuum to 7 inches (177.8 mm) of vacuum.
-The can was then passed through the proximity sensor five times to get an average merit value.* As shown on the chart, the differing values provided a clear separation between 0 and 2 inches (50.8 mm) of vacuum.
+The vacuum was set to values ranging from 0 vacuum to 6 inches (152.4 mm) of vacuum.
+The can was then passed through the proximity sensor five times to get an average merit value.* As shown on the chart, the differing values provided distinct merit values, with a clear separation between 0 and 2 inches (50.8 mm) of Vacuum.

-In the second set of samples, cans with an EZ open ends were tested.
+In the second set of samples, cans with EZ open (pull-tab) tops were tested.
 The same method for varying the vacuum was used for a new range of 0 vacuum to 8 inches (203.2 mm) of vacuum.
-While this provided distinct merit values, it is important to note that the position of the pull-tab does not directly affect the readings while the proximity head is taking a measurement.
+This provided distinct merit values, it is important to note that the position of the pull-tab does not affect the readings while the proximity head is taking a measurement.

 Summary